ssdcatlabs/newgenesisconfigs/README.md

 # New Genesis Configs

-It contains the configs for season 2 of this rp
+It contains the configs for New Genesis (season 2 of the 1.6 rp)